Michigan Health Care

 Who can buy Michigan health care insurance on the exchange?

-Anyone who lives in the U.S. legally — including those with green cards and worker or student visas — and is not incarcerated can buy insurance on the exchange.
+Anyone who lives in the U.S. legally — including those with green cards and worker or student visas — and is not in jail can buy insurance on the exchange.

 U.S. citizens living in a foreign country are not required to get health insurance coverage under the Affordable Care Act.